 Transfer programs, industrial mechanical technology, nursing and welding.

-Human services, human services - chemical dependency specialist and graphic design media.
+Human services, human services - chemical dependency specialist, masonry and graphic design media.

 Semi-furnished apartments on the Virginia Campus, Alpine Village Apartments - call 218-749-0314.